MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-queue-a-trim-job.md

 ## Before you begin

-Versions deleted using the batch delete trimming are permanently deleted and cannot be recovered from the recycle bin.
+Versions deleted using the batch delete trimming are permanently deleted and can't be recovered from the recycle bin.
 We recommend you prepare by performing the following actions:
 - Review your organization’s recovery objectives and version storage usage quota targets to help determine the trim action and scope needed to meet your requirements.
 - If needed, run an impact analysis to understand the trimming impact.
 - Determine the scope of version deletion.
 You can create jobs to delete old file versions for all document libraries in a site or for a specific document library.